minahilahsanawan/APS-Failure-Classifier/README.md

 ## Acknowledgements

-This project was developed for **DataDive GDGoC 2026** using the Scania APS Failure dataset.
+This project was developed for **DataDive GDGoC'26** using the Scania APS Failure dataset.

 It is an independent analytical project and is not an official Scania product or diagnostic system.